Skip to main content

 Through the innovation of Zoom, a rich exchange ensued around the politics of water.

-Kingsolver, a professor in the Department of Anthropology in the College of Arts and Sciences, regularly intertwines her own
+Kingsolver, a professor in the Department of Anthropology in the College of Arts and Sciences, regularly intertwines her own courses with

 For 25 years, Dr. Virginia G. Carter was one of the most influential figures in the cultural and intellectual life of Kentucky through her leadership of the Kentucky Humanities Council.
 Founded in 1972, Kentucky Humanities is an independent, nonprofit affiliate of the National Endowment for the Humanities.